mlrun/mlrun/docs/store/datastore.md

 or as a project-secret that has the same key as the name of the parameter.

 MLRun jobs that are executed remotely run in independent pods, with their own environment.
 When setting an environment variable in the development environment (for example Jupyter), this has no effect on the executing pods.
-Therefore, before before executing jobs that require access to storage credentials, these need to be provided by creating a datastore.
+Therefore, before executing jobs that require access to storage credentials, these need to be provided by assigning environment variables to the MLRun runtime itself, assigning secrets to it, or placing the variables in project-secrets.

 You can also use [data store profiles](#using-data-store-profiles) to provide credentials for Redis.